 There have been more than 7,000 published scientific and medical reports documenting the damage that marijuana addiction poses.
 Not one study has shown cannabis to be safe.

-Information has shown that individuals high on marijuana show the same lack of coordination on standard "drunk driver" tests as do people who have had too many drinks.
+The information has shown that individuals high on marijuana show the same lack of coordination on standard "drunk driver" tests as do people who have had too many drinks.

 The daily use of one to three cannabis joints may produce the same lung damage and potential cancer risk as smoking five times as many cigarettes.

-Marijuana is the second most common substance, after alcohol, present in the blood stream of non-fatally and fatally injured individuals.
+Marijuana is the second most common substance, after alcohol, present in the bloodstream of non-fatally and fatally injured individuals.